mfhepp/cdf/README.md

 5. Open a new terminal window for the changes to take effect.

 **Note:** Always backup your `~/.bashrc` or `~/.bash_profile` files prior to installing this tool.
 If not, please do not blame me if things go wrong.
 The install script tries to create backups automatically.

+### Installation for `zsh`

+This release should also work with `zsh`, not just Bash.
+Because this feature is experimental, the installer does not automatically add the code to your `.zshrc` file.

+If you want to use `cdf` with `zsh`, simply apply the steps from the manual installation to your user's   `.zshrc` file, typically located at `~/.zshrc`.

 ## Usage